Northeast Fire Region Update – May 13

-Three new wildland fires were confirmed in the Northeast Region today (as of 19:45 Monday afternoon).
+Three new wildland fires were confirmed in the Northeast Region by early yesterday evening.

-- Chapleau 3 is located east of highway 129 near the shore of Mather Lake.
-It is being held at 0.3 of a hectare.
-One FireRanger crew is assigned and a belly tanker helicopter dropped water onto the wildland fire this afternoon.
+- Sudbury 7 (SUD007) is located on the north side of Georgian Bay, about 2 kilometres west of Hwy 529.
+The 0.3 hectare fire is under control.

-- Sudbury 6 measures 14 hectares and is located 5 kilometres west of Halfway Lake Provincial Park.
-FireRangers and CL415 waterbombers were on the scene late this afternoon, the fire is responding well to suppression efforts.
+- Timmins 1 (TIM001) is located 3.5 kilometres north of Gogagma.
+The 15 hectare fire is not under control.
+Three crews have responded to the fire as well as air attack operations are underway this afternoon.
+Highway 144 was closed for a brief time.

 Latest posts by Natural Resources Forestry (see all)